-DAVID SHAPIRO '17 enters his second season as an assistant wrestling coach at Baldwin Wallace University in 2018-2019.
+David Shapiro '17 enters his second season as an assistant wrestling coach at Baldwin Wallace University in 2018-19.
 He is no stranger to the program and is a former NCAA Division III national qualifier for the Yellow Jackets.

 The 2016 BW graduate and current Master's in Higher Education Program member was a Dean's List student and Jacket Scholar.
-He competed for four-plus seasons of wrestling (injured in both 2015-2016 and 2016-2017).
 Shapiro earned four varsity letters and served as a team captain as a junior and senior.

 Shapiro was a key member of Head Coach Jamie Gibbs' rebuilding process, and he helped BW to win back-to-back Ohio Athletic Conference titles with undefeated OAC marks in both 2015-2016 and 2016-2017.
 He also helped the Yellow Jackets to back-to-back second place finishes at the 2016 and 2017 NCAA Division III Mideast Regional Tournament.